David Graaff’s Armour – Two Legends

 The idea originated in the packing houses in Cincinnati where it was not new technology, but this greater division of labour that allowed greater output.
 The task of dismembering the pigs carcass was divided into small tasks, performed by different men.
 (Horowitz, R., 2006: 50) When the American landscape designer, Frederick Law Olmsted visited Cincinnati in the 1850’s, “he observed in a cutting plant “a human cutting machine” consisting of no more than a “plank table, two men to lift and turn, two to wield the cleavers.”
 The efficiency of these men were such that “no iron cog-wheels could work with more regular motion.”
 As butchers separated the pig carcass into parts “attendants, aided by trucks and dumbwaiters, dispatch each to its separate destiny,” the curing cellars below where the pork was preserved before shipment.”
 (Horowitz, R., 2006: 51)

 Olmsted timed the men dismembering the pig.
 One carcass every 35 seconds with several parallel stations in operation, packing 15 to 20 000 hogs during the winter.
 (Horowitz, R., 2006: 51)

-These methods were generally established when Phil entered the pork packing industry.
-He achieved his output through year round packing made possible by refrigeration, incremental technology innovation and the consolidation of the continuous process production.
+Phil achieved his output through year round packing made possible by refrigeration, incremental technology innovation and the consolidation of the continuous process production.
 His engineers improve the “dissembly” line by eliminating bottle necks.
 Fragmenting the butchers tasks and introducing rotating wheels or conveyor tracks to bring the animal to workers performing specific cuts.
 This alone improved efficiency by 25%.
 (Horowitz, R., 2006: 52) (4)